County of Nassau-Saarbrücken: County of Nassau-Saarbrücken

 By 1728 Nassau-Saarbrücken was united with Nassau-Usingen which had inherited Nassau-Ottweiler and Nassau-Idstein.
 In 1735 Nassau-Usingen was divided again into Nassau-Usingen and Nassau-Saarbrücken.
+In 1793 the territories of Nassau-Saarbrücken were occupied (along with the rest of the Left Bank of the Rhine) by the French First Republic; in 1797 Saarbrücken was annexed to the Sarre department.

-In 1797 Nassau-Usingen finally inherited Nassau-Saarbrücken, it was (re-)unified with Nassau-Weilburg and raised to the Duchy of Nassau in 1806.
+In 1797 the Nassau-Saarbrücken title was inherited by Nassau-Usingen; it was (re-)unified with Nassau-Weilburg and raised to the Duchy of Nassau in 1806.
 The first Duke of Nassau was Frederick August of Nassau-Usingen who died in 1816.
-Wilhelm, Prince of Nassau-Weilburg inherits the Duchy of Nassau.
-But, territories of Nassau Saarbrücken was occupied by France in 1793 and was annexed as Sarre department in 1797.
-Finally County of Nassau-Saarbrücken was part of Prussia in 1814.
+He was succeeded by Wilhelm, Prince of Nassau-Weilburg.
+In 1815, after the Napoleonic Wars, most of the former territory of Nassau-Saarbrücken became part of the Prussian Grand Duchy of the Lower Rhine, then the Rhine Province in 1822; it mostly corresponded to the Saarbrücken district.

 The coat of arms combined the lion of the counts of the Saargau with the crosses of the house of Commercy, and was used when the coat of arms of Saarland was created.